lagra-iku/hotel-management/README.md

 ## Database Setup
-This project uses SQLite as the default database.
+This project uses SQLite as the default database for development and PostGreSQL for production.

 1. Create a .env file
 Create a .env file in the root of your project directory.
 The file should look like this: <br />